My minimalistic homeserver: *Arr Media Suite (3/N)

 I do not expose publicly any of these applications, and I connect between my devices locally using Tailscale free tier (see here instructions on how to install Tailscale.)

-Remember to replace my home folder /home/pipegalera/ for your own or whatever parent folder you want to use.
+Remember to replace the home folder your_user_homepath for your own or whatever parent folder you want to use.

 1. Installation